puiu91/MultiSelectLite/README.md

 var hiddenInputField = document.getElementById('hiddenInputField');

 /**
- * Add custom click event handler for when a dropdown option is clicked whose function
+ * When the MultiSelectLite HTML element is clicked, add all the selected options
- * is to add selected options from MultiSelectLite to a hidden input field.
+ * to a hidden input field.
  */
 MultiSelectLite.MultiSelect.select.addEventListener('click', function() {